Do You Have A Copper and Zinc Imbalance?

 Vegetarian based diets in particular often result in copper and zinc imbalances due to high amounts of phytates in their plant food sources and limited amounts of animal based protein.
 The NIH recommends soaking beans and grains in water until they sprout to increase the availability of zinc for absorption (6).

-Also a major source of phytates in the American diet today, processed cereal should be avoided if not limited for consumption in growing kids.
+Also a major source of phytates in the American diet today, processed cereal should be avoided if not limited to consumption in growing kids.
 Affecting 2 billion people today, cereal is partly to blame.
 (5, 6)

 Consume High Quality Protein Sources